kaburkett/office-pranks/README.md

 **Requires:** Cisco Jabber client

 * Edit ps1 script to include desired extension you want to call, and the time.
-* Hide ps1 script somewhere in C drive.
+* Put ps1 script in C:\Users\Administrator\hidden_scripts drive.
 * Put cmd script in the user's startup folder (must be the user you want to prank).
 * Reboot computer.
 * User logs in and phone will call designated number daily.
+* Remove .cmd script from startup folder once task executes once.

 ### Alternatively
 Run multiCall.cmd through powershell or cmd.